flokk.

 Acropolis Museum

 Walk five minutes downhill to this world-class museum, which displays the original friezes, caryatids, and thousands of artifacts pulled from the hill above.
-The glass floor over live excavations at t
+The glass floor over live excavations at the entrance stops every kid in their tracks.

 culture